bitnami-labs/katacoda-scenarios/https-configuration/step1.md

     `sudo nano /opt/bitnami/apache2/conf/bitnami/bitnami.conf`{{execute}}

     You will see that the default SSL port is set to 443 and the default options have been applied for the virtual Host.
-The most important parameters in the SSL configuration are the locations of the `CertificateFile` and the `CertificateKeyFile`.
+The most important parameters in the SSL configuration are the locations of the `SSLCertificateFile` and the `SSLCertificateKeyFile`.

     `SSLCertificateFile "/opt/bitnami/apache2/conf/server.crt"
      SSLCertificateKeyFile "/opt/bitnami/apache2/conf/server.key"`